top of page

 DASH Eating Plan

-DASH is a flexible and balanced eating plan that helps create a heart-healthy lifestyle.
-The DASH eating plan requires no special foods and provides daily and weekly nutritional goals.
-This plan recommends:
+The DASH (Dietary Approaches to Stop Hypertension) is a flexible and balanced eating plan designed to promote a heart-healthy lifestyle.
+It does not require special foods and sets daily and weekly nutritional goals.
+The DASH eating plan recommends the following:

-Limiting foods that are high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils such as coconut, palm kernel, and palm oils
+• Limit foods high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils (like coconut, palm kernel,

-When following the DASH eating plan, it is important to choose foods that are:
+When following the DASH eating plan, it's important to choose foods that are:

 Daily and Weekly DASH Eating Plan Goals for a